 2. Remove and Properly Insert the SIM Card

 Smartphones nowadays come with a tiny SIM tray.
-Android phones that come with expandable storage options have a dedicated slot for the microSD card besides the SIM card slot.
+Android phones with expandable storage options have a dedicated slot for the microSD card besides the SIM card slot.
 You want to make sure you’ve inserted the SIM card properly in the SIM tray.

 3. Check if SIM Card Is Active